Supervision Policy and Procedure for Registered Social Workers Employed by London Borough of Merton

 It is important that employees can discuss any aspects of their practice with their manager in a safe environment.
 Service user confidentiality is not breached by discussion during supervision, although there is a clear responsibility to ensure that supervision discussions take place in a private room rather than a shared office.

 Supervision should be used to support and develop practitioners' professional judgment in handling and sharing confidential information.
-Managers should make sure that practitioners are aware of their responsibilities regarding confidential information and that they are sharing information effectively, ethically and securely in compliance with Council's Procedures, the London Safeguarding Children Procedures, Pan London Adult Protection Procedures and HM Government, Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers.
+Managers should make sure that practitioners are aware of their responsibilities regarding confidential information and that they are sharing information effectively, ethically and securely in compliance with Council's Procedures, the London Safeguarding Children Procedures, Pan London Adult Protection Procedures and Information Sharing: Advice for Safeguarding Practitioners.
 If training is required, this should be accessed through the Learning and Development Team.

 13. Quality Assurance of Supervision